|

 Brighton & Hove has its all encompassing app.

-While Apple Express (on iphones) is available; but please keep your phone separate from debit cards,
+While Apple Express (on iPhones) is available; but please keep your phone separate from debit cards,

 or the system may not know which one to charge!